krimtonz/kz/USAGE.md

 Underneath the current flag set indicator are the bit offsets for the flags.
 Next to the previous and next offset buttons are the current flag offsets.

 The `previous` button is indicated by the ^ button.
 This will move the current flag set's offset back by 2.
-Holding `Z` while hitting this button will move the flag set up a page.

 The `next` button is indicated by the v button.
 This will move the current flag set's offset forward by 2.
-Holding `Z` while hitting this button will move the flag set up a page.

 **Note:** The switch, chest, clear, and collect flag sets are for the ***current scene***